Deadbeat Club: Background

 The song is about the band's early days in Athens when they would hang around in cafes drinking coffee.
-Because they didn't work or do anything, their parents nicknamed them "Deadbeats".
+Because they did not work or do anything, their parents nicknamed them "Deadbeats".
 Allen's, mentioned in the nostalgic song, was a real-life place in Athens, Georgia.
 Normaltown is a neighborhood of Athens.
 The music video features R.E.M. frontman Michael Stipe.